-- 1. have coronavirus symptoms and are seeking a medical diagnosis; - 2. are subject to a federal, state, or local quarantine or isolation order related to coronavirus; - 3. have been advised to self-quarantine by a health care provider due to coronavirus-related concerns; - 4. need to care for their child because their child's school or childcare has been closed or childcare is unavailable due to coronavirus; - 5. are caring for someone who is subject to a federal, state, or local quarantine or isolation order related to coronavirus, or who has been advised by a health care provider to self-quarantine due to concerns related to coronavirus; - 6. are seeking or waiting for results of a coronavirus test or diagnosis due to exposure or at their employer's request (even if they are not symptomatic); - 7. are obtaining or recovering from a coronavirus vaccination; or - 8. are accompanying someone to obtain a coronavirus vaccination or caring for someone who is recovering from a coronavirus vaccination.
+- 1. have coronavirus symptoms and are seeking a medical diagnosis; - 2. are subject to a federal, state, or local quarantine or isolation order related to coronavirus; - 3. have been advised to self-quarantine by a health care provider due to coronavirus-related concerns; - 4. need to care for their child because their child's school or childcare has been closed or childcare is unavailable due to coronavirus; - 5. are caring for someone who is subject to a federal, state, or local quarantine or isolation order related to coronavirus, or who has been advised by a health care provider to self-quarantine due to concerns related to coronavirus; - 6. are seeking or waiting for results of a coronavirus test or diagnosis due to exposure or at their employer's request (even if they are not symptomatic); or - 7. are obtaining or recovering from a coronavirus vaccination.